Medicare Prescription Drug Coverage

 eligible for Medicare).
 Current Medicare beneficiaries can generally enroll in

-a drug plan or change drug plans during the annual election period that occurs
+a drug plan or change drug plans during the annual election period (also called the open enrollment period) that occurs

 between October 15 and December 7 of each year, and their Medicare prescription